lmorchard/blog.decafbad.com/_posts/2011-02-06-pay-phones-and-firefox-features.markdown

 <a href="http://www.flickr.com/photos/thomashawk/4925985819/">Phone Don't Work No More</a> by <a href="http://www.flickr.com/photos/thomashawk/">Thomas Hawk</a>
 </p>

 When's the last time you used a pay phone?
-For me, it's been over a decadeâ€”which is about how long I've had a cell phone.
+For me, it's been over a decade—which is about how long I've had a cell phone.

 As it turns out, [pay phones have been disappearing][pay phones disappear] for awhile now.
 Why?
 Because pay phones are expensive to keep in working order.
 If more and more people have wireless phones, it's less likely that any particular pay phone will result in value for the phone company.